-- Weight Carrying Hitch Limit: 2268 kg (5000 lb.) trailer with 272 kg (600 lb.)
-Tongue Weight. - Trailers over 2268 kg (5000 lb.) require optional Special Trailering Equipment (Z82) which includes a weight-distributing hitch receiver and a heavy-duty 8-lead wiring harness with a 7-pin connector. - A Weight-Distributing Hitch and Sway Control is required over 2268 kg (5000 lb.)
-Trailer Weight. - Trailer tongue weight should be 10-15% of the total loaded trailer weight (up to 454 kg (1000 lb.) on the 1500 models and up to 680 kg (1500 lb.) on 2500 models).
+- Weight-Carrying Hitch Limit: 2268 kg (5000 lb.) trailer with 272 kg (600 lb.)
+Tongue Weight. - Trailers over 2268 kg (5000 lb.) require optional Special Trailering Equipment (Z82) which includes a weight-distributing hitch receiver and a heavy-duty 8-lead wiring harness with a 7-pin connector and 4-pin adaptor.
+A high-capacity air cleaner and auxillary transmission oil cooler are also included if not standard equipment. - The addition of trailer tongue weight cannot cause vehicle weights to exceed the Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).
+Trailering capacity may be limited by the tow vehicle's ability to carry the trailer tongue weight. - A Weight-Distributing Hitch and Sway Control is required over 2268 kg (5000 lb.)
+Trailer Weight. - Trailer tongue weight should be 10-15% of the total loaded trailer weight up to 454 kg (1000 lb.) on the 1500 models and up to 680 kg (1500 lb.) on 2500 models). - · Avalanche models are not intended to tow 5th wheel or gooseneck trailers.